ruizehung/rayhung.github.io/_project/Jack Marker.md

 date: 2023-10-09
 ---

 Jack Marker is a tool that me and our lab developed to catch students copied each other's coding homework.
-Instead of me explaining how it works, it would be more fun for you to read what students said about us on a Reddit post: [Secret CS 3600 (Intro to AI) Anti-plagiarism Trick](https://www.reddit.com/r/gatech/comments/11cofz3/secret_cs_3600_intro_to_ai_antiplagiarism_trick/)
+Instead of me explaining how it works, it would be more fun for you to read what students said about us in a Reddit post: [Secret CS 3600 (Intro to AI) Anti-plagiarism Trick](https://www.reddit.com/r/gatech/comments/11cofz3/secret_cs_3600_intro_to_ai_antiplagiarism_trick/)

 <blockquote>